CodebuffAI/codebuff/web/knowledge.md

 - Use secure, HTTP-only cookies for session management.
 - Implement proper CSRF protection for all authenticated routes.

+## UI Components

+### Toast Notifications

+- Close buttons (X) should always be visible, not just on hover/focus
+- This helps with discoverability and matches the project's emphasis on clear user interactions
+- Implementation: Remove the `opacity-0` class from the close button's base styles

 ## Component Architecture

 ### Client Components and Providers